 Ideas for using embedded Facebook posts in Real Estate

 Facebook is such an appealing platform for real estate professionals because of its superior use of visuals.
-Facebook gives them a chance to connect with customers, and spread attractive listings with a wider audience.
+Tools such as Facebook lead generation ads give them a chance to connect with customers, and spread attractive listings with a wider audience.
 So how do embedded posts make a difference for you in Real Estate?
 Well here’s a couple of ways you might want to use them:

 - Embed the Facebook posts on a page about the Listing.
 It could be a blog post, or the listing page.
 Not only will this give you a chance to instantly get comments from customers, but you increase your chances of getting a like, or a follow, or even having the listing shared.